santiagososa/order-tracker/README.md

 # order-tracker
-**Short version:** an experiment done during holidays that might convert into a powerful order tracker some day (toying around with GPT).
+**Short version:** an experiment done during holidays that might convert into a powerful order tracker some day (toying with with GPT).

 **Long version** (including a personal note)